-90. Adze 1.C has 3 modifications that render it oncolytic (Figure 6).
+93. Adze 1.C has 3 modifications that are intended to render it oncolytic (Figure 6).
 First, the backbone vector is based on HAdV-C657, where the hexon hypervariable region (HVR) from HAdV-C6 has been replaced with the hexon HVR from HAdV-C57 allowing the GMO to evade any pre-existing immunity (Nguyen et al., 2018).
 Second, the E1A gene has 2 point-mutations (deletions) referred to as d1101 and d1107, that promote the replication of the GMO in tumour cells.
 The final modification is a partial deletion of E3 which is replaced by human CD40L under control of a constitutive CMV promoter and enhances the immune activation in infected cells.
-The overall effect of these modifications is that the GMO preferentially replicates in and kills tumour cells.
+The overall aim of these modifications is to make the GMO preferentially replicate in and kill tumour cells.
 More detail is given following Figure 6.